ASPO BESPOKE TEMPORAL BONE COURSE

 Dissection 1-on-1 with instructor (Participant 1)

-Peer observation, Eustachian tube dilatation, and coffee break (or symposium) (Participant 2)
+Peer observation and coffee break or symposium (Participant 2)

 10:30 - 12:30